PeerXDev/Fortnite-Cheat-Source-DinoDevsDemo/readme.md

 <h1 align="center">
-  Fivem Cheat Demo 💉
+  Fortnite Cheat Demo 💉
 </h1>

 ## <a id="content"></a>📜 〢 Read

 - Read the instructions carefully.
-- Exec for Fivem's latest version, which you can check for updates yourself.
+- Exec for Fortnite's latest version, which you can check for updates yourself.

 ## <a id="features"></a>🛑 〢 Features

 ### MISC
 - Godmode
 - Aimbot
-- SuperJump
+- Soft Aim
 - Save & Config
 - Bypass
-- Memory Aimbot
+- Fly exploit
 - Snaplines, Box, Healthbars
-- Give Weapon To Ped
 ---

 ## <a id="setup2"></a> 🗒 〢 Product